godfreybwaira/shani-ob/README.md

 ```

 * The `div` element listens for `change` event on `input` element with id of `search`
-so that whenever the result is returned by the browser it is inserted to the `div`
+so that whenever the result is returned by the browser is inserted to the `div`
 element (replacing the existing content inside `div`).

 ## Contributing